 Mining Potential is highly customizable for employers’ and regions’ unique needs.
 Employers are encouraged to get involved with the learners and plan enrichment activities so their training can be employer-specific and unique.
 It is strongly recommended that employers bring learners on-site for job shadowing, as experiential learning helps them connect classroom knowledge to their field.
 Graduates of the Mining Potential program receive the essential and work-readiness skills needed to succeed in many entry-level positions within the Canadian mining industry.

 Each delivery of Mining Potential is best delivered by two trainers.
 One trainer must have industry experience, preferably as a trainer or supervisor, and the other must have a background in adult education or life skills training.
 An ideal training team includes one male and one female trainer, with the ability to adapt their lessons to meet the diverse needs of the classroom and dedication to the success of every learner.
+The blended and virtual delivery methods require at least one trainer with experience in delivering remote training and must be familiar with the following online tools: zoom, brightspace, mentimeter, google docs, google jamboard.

 Mining Potential is your first step towards a rewarding career!
 Workers are needed to fill vacancies in the mining and exploration industry from coast to coast.
 Mining Potential offers exposure to the mining sector through an empowering learning experience, leading to employment, or further education.